MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-on-machines-overview.md

 # Overview - Defender for SQL Server on Machines

-The Defender for SQL on Machines plan in Microsoft Defender for Cloud protects your IaaS SQL Servers hosted on VMs in Azure, muticloud, and on-premises machines.
+The Defender for SQL on Machines plan in Microsoft Defender for Cloud protects your IaaS SQL Servers hosted on VMs in Azure, multiclouds, and on-premises machines.

 - Learn about [SQL Server on Virtual Machines](https://azure.microsoft.com/services/virtual-machines/sql-server/).
-- To use the plan, on-premises SQL servers must be onboarded to Defender for Cloud as Azure Arc VMs.
+-To use the plan, on-premises SQL servers must be onboarded to Defender for Cloud as Azure Arc VMs.
 Learn more about [SQL Server enabled by Azure Arc](/sql/sql-server/azure-arc/overview).
 - For multicloud SQL Server machines, [AWS accounts](quickstart-onboard-aws.md) and [GCP projects](quickstart-onboard-gcp.md) must be connected to Defender for cloud.

 Defender for SQL Server on Machines identifies and mitigates potential database vulnerabilities, and detects anomalous activities that could indicate threats to your databases.